GaryChung34/crypto-table/README.md

 # The Crpyto Table

-This is a crpyto table by automatic sorting and refresh.
+A crpyto table with automatic sorting and refresh on spot and future market.

 ## How to open:
 ```